-Within the Built Up Area Boundary, infill development for up to 2 dwellings, windfall development appropriate to the scale of the village, a GP / NHS healthcare facility at Brook Farm and housing at The Green, will be supported where development would not adversely affect the character of the existing settlement and the undeveloped nature of the surrounding rural areas; and would respect its landscape setting.
+Within the Built Up Area Boundary, minor development proposals and the two allocations for a GP / NHS healthcare facility at Brook Farm and housing at The Green, will be supported where development would not adversely affect the character of the existing settlement and the undeveloped nature of the surrounding rural areas; and would respect its landscape setting.

-Development proposals outside of the Built Up Area Boundary will only be supported where there is material evidence of a local community need that would be met by the proposal; or where the proposal complies with requirements of other national or local policies or sites that are allocated as part of a strategic policy in the Adopted Local Plan.
+Development proposals outside of the Built Up Area Boundary will only be supported where there is material evidence of a local community need, a need that would be met by the proposal; or where the proposal complies with requirements of other national or local policies.

-Development Proposals will only be supported if it can be demonstrated that there is, or will be, sufficient infrastructure capacity to support and meet all the necessary requirements arising from the development.
+All development should demonstrate that there is, or will be, sufficient infrastructure capacity to support and meet all the necessary requirements arising from the development.
 Development may need to be phased spatially and chronologically to ensure the provision of infrastructure in a timely manner with conditions or planning obligations to be used in securing any phasing arrangements.